 Located in the abdominal cavity between the uterus and the ovaries, the fallopian tubes are also called uterine tubes or the oviduct.
 There are two fallopian tubes on either side of the uterus.
 They help in the transportation of the sperm from the vaginal opening, to the egg that has been released by the ovary during ovulation.
 The fallopian tubes also help with the transportation of the fertilised egg to the uterus for the purpose of implantation.
 If the connection between the uterus and the ovaries is blocked, this is known as a blocked fallopian tube.
 A woman with the condition may have one or both tubes blocked.

 Does Fallopian Tube Blockage Cause Infertility?

-Blocked fallopian tubes are one of the most common causes of infertility – in about 40% of women worldwide.
-If your fallopian tubes are blocked, it means that the sperm cannot travel to the egg, or the fertilized egg cannot make its way back to the uterus.
+Blocked fallopian tubes are one of the most common causes of infertility.
+It has been observed in about 40% of women worldwide.
+If your fallopian tubes are blocked, it means that the sperm cannot travel to the egg, or the fertilised egg cannot make its way back to the uterus.
 A lot of women who have been diagnosed with the condition suffer from infertility.
 Getting your fallopian tubes checked, and administering the right treatment on time can remove you from the bracket of infertility.

-Getting pregnant with blocked fallopian tubes is difficult but not impossible, based on your condition.
-There are various ways to treat this complication, and your doctor is sure to advise you on the course of treatment best suited to your needs.
+Getting pregnant with blocked fallopian tubes is difficult but not impossible.
+There are various ways the complication can be treated.
+Your doctor is sure to advise you on the course of treatment best suited to your needs.